fsanano/bookshelf/README.md

-# This is the test project for passing the Interview
+# Bookshelf
+The API for organizing the books